Baladi Offices

 Year

-The project deals with planning offices for a family company, a third-generation importer of meat, fish, and other food products.
-A separate building used only for offices is adjacent to the company’s logistics system, and allows them to welcome visitors from Israel and abroad in a welcoming and representative setting.
+This project created the vision and plan for the future offices of a third generation, family-owned company; an importer of meat, fish, and other food products.
+A separate building used only for offices is adjacent to the company’s logistics system and allows them to welcome visitors from Israel and abroad.
+They desired a welcoming setting that represented who they are as a family and a company.

-From its beginnings as a small, family-run butcher shop to the opening of an international logistics facility, the design concept depicts the company’s history and activities.
-It created a language between a house and a hangar, between warm and industrial.
+They began as a small, family-run butcher shop whereas now an international logistics facility, the design concept depicts the company’s history and achievements.
+We sought to create a language between a house and a hangar, between warm and industrial.

 Share